Fixed Income Research

 Richard is a Chartered Financial Analyst and member of both the CFA Society of South Florida and the CFA Institute.
 His diverse background includes portfolio management and securities analysis.
 Richard is a graduate of Emory University Business School with an undergraduate degree in Finance and supplemental coursework at University College at Oxford University, England.
 Richard is an alumni and graduate of Harvard Business School’s Executive Education Program, Owner/President Management (OPM Class 54).

-Richard serves as Vice Chair of Financial Resource Development (FRD) of the Jewish Federation of South Palm Beach County’s Executive Committee as well as its Board of Trustees.
+Richard serves as Vice Chair of Financial Resource Development (FRD) of the Jewish Federation of South Palm Beach County.
+He sits on both its Executive Committee and Board of Trustees.
 Richard has served as Chairman for the Jacobson Jewish Community Foundation of South Palm Beach County and now serves on its Executive Committee, Board of Trustees, and the Governance Committee of the Foundation’s Professional Advisory Committee.
 He is also a member of the Greater Boca Raton Estate Planning Council.
-Additionally, Richard serves on the investment committee of Bnai Torah Congregation’s Foundation.
+Additionally, he serves on the investment committee of Bnai Torah Congregation’s Foundation.
 Richard also serves on the Board of Directors and the Finance Committee of the Jewish Association for Residential Care (JARC).

 Richard enjoys spending the precious commodity of his free time devoted to his wife and two children and is an avid golfer and collector of fine wine.